-In the self-evaluation report, programme management presented the overview of the relations between the intended learning outcomes and curriculum components, demonstrating for each major the correspondence between the curriculum and the intended learning outcomes of the programme.
+In the self-evaluation report, programme management presented the overview of relations between the intended learning outcomes and curriculum components.
+This overview showed the core courses, specialisation courses, internship, and graduation project to cover the intended learning outcomes of the programme.

 The teaching staff is composed of full professors, associate professors, assistant professors and teachers.
 Staff members are researchers in this domain and connect teaching to their research.
 About 47 FTE of staff (40 % educational time of the total of 117 FTE of staff in the Department of Electrical Engineering) are involved in teaching in the Bachelor and Master Electrical Engineering programmes.
 The proportion of BKO-certified teachers is about 75 %.
 In addition, PhD students in the Department of Electrical Engineering spend 10 % of their contracted time on education (tutoring lab work, instructing in guided self-study sessions, supporting examiners in examinations' correction).
 Some PhD students have extended, five-year contracts and are for 25 % of their time involved in teaching activities.
 PhD students are trained to be able to guide students.
 Some teachers in the programme are working in industry, teaching one day per week in the programme.
-These hybrid teachers are supported in their teaching and are encouraged to become BKO-certified.
+These hybrid teachers are supported in their teaching and are encouraged to obtain their BKO-certification.

-In the programme courses, an array of teaching methods is offered.
-The methods include lectures, tutorials, guided self-study sessions, practical sessions and design-based learning projects.
-Design-based learning may be seen as the educational concept of the programme.
-In design-based learning projects, students work in small groups and are taught to design systems, artefacts or solutions.
-In the new Bachelor programme to be offered from 2023 onwards, challenged-based learning will be adopted as a further extension of design-based learning, allowing for more open-ended problems to be addressed.
+In the programme courses, a variety of teaching methods is offered.
+The methods include lectures, guided self-study sessions, instructions, practical sessions, tutoring in small groups, and design-based or challenge-based learning projects.
+In design-based or challenge-based learning projects, students work in small groups and are taught to design systems, artefacts or solutions.